 Out of over 2 million wine producers, only about 500 make what would be truly considered investment quality wines.
-Any wine that has potential investment value will start at around $150-$200 per bottle.
 Purchase wines from the big regions with well-known producers, but also consider wines from growing regions to find values.
 Wine is meant to be enjoyed, so beyond the big wines, buy wines you enjoy and explore wines that you may not typically purchase.

 Always buy fine and rare wines from sources that are well-known with a good reputation.
 Sites like Wine-Searcher and Vinfolio offer insight into retailers and aggregate offers on wines to find the best deals.
 While auctions are another way to buy wine, remember that they charge the buyer 20-25% on top of the bid.
 Using sites like Wine Market Journal and Wine-Searcher can help you determine your maximum bid and ensure a good deal.

 If you’re actively drinking wine and looking for potential returns, you may want to consider accumulating wine in a 3-tiered cellar approach.